No-Decompression Limit – What Exactly is it?

 If you have to perform a decompression stop but you don’t adhere to it, then you risk contracting decompression sickness.
 This can lead to serious health issues or even death.
 If at all possible, it’s always best to not ignore if your dive computer or dive tables require you to have a deco stop!

 You can read more about decompression sickness or the bends at: The Facts about Decompression Sickness

 To sum it all up

-Clearly it’s a better idea to be a bit conservative with your NDL than to extend your dive and putting yourself at risk for decompression illness.
+Clearly, it’s a better idea to be a bit conservative with your NDL than to extend your dive and putting yourself at risk for decompression sickness.